 Physicist Isaac Newton once proclaimed that: “If I have seen further, it is by standing on the shoulders of giants.”
-Rome too can remind herself that: If I stand more powerful and majestic, it is not thanks to current accomplishment but to the bedrock of history that accumulates treasures through time and value through age.
-Rome too stands “on the shoulders of giants:” The Roman Empire gave Rome her aqueducts and temples, the Renaissance gave Rome her churches, and the hand of Mussolini gave Rome her fascist monuments and boulevards sliced through the urban core.
+Rome, too, can remind herself that: If I stand more powerful and majestic, it is not thanks to current accomplishment but to the bedrock of history that accumulates treasures through time and value through age.
+Rome, too, stands “on the shoulders of giants:” The Roman Empire gave Rome her aqueducts and temples, the Renaissance gave Rome her churches, and the hand of Mussolini gave Rome her fascist monuments and boulevards sliced through the urban core.

 Despite being grounded in history, Rome is very much a city of the present.
 The human fabric of this city may have left the urban core with waves of gentrification and tourism, but the spirit of a living and breathing city endures.
 North African immigrants peddle their umbrellas and selfie-sticks in the shadows of the Coliseum.
 Mass with the Pope continues in Saint Peter’s beneath Michelangelo’s majestic dome.
 Tourists may come and go.
 Time may pass.
-But, the Eternal City will endure and evolve.
+The Eternal City will endure and evolve.

 When I returned home, I painted a map of Rome from memory (seen above).
 When I gaze at this map, framed in my room, I am reminded of the generations of historians who passed before me.
 I wonder in what way will I contribute to understanding the built environment.
 Rome still appears in my dreams, where I walk through Rome on the cobblestone paths that guide me forward.
 When I awake, I have a mental image of where I traveled.